Net neutrality restored as FCC votes to regulate internet providers - WTOP News

-SAN FRANCISCO (AP) — The Federal Trade Commission on Thursday voted to restore “net neutrality” rules that prevent broadband internet providers such as Comcast and Verizon from favoring some sites and apps over others.
+SAN FRANCISCO (AP) — The Federal Communications Commission voted Thursday to restore “net neutrality” rules that prevent broadband internet providers such as Comcast and Verizon from favoring some sites and apps over others.

 The move effectively reinstates a net neutrality order the commission first issued in 2015 during the Obama administration.
 In 2017, under then-President Donald Trump, the FCC repealed those rules.

-Note: This story was first published on April 25, 2024.
-It was updated on May 8, 2024 to correct the name of the commission that approved the rules.
-It was the Federal Communications Commission, not the Federal Trade Commission.